Table of Contents

 Let’s explore this innovative dashboard in more detail.

 a) SaaS management dashboard

-Our most valuable SaaS dashboard examples, from our management dashboard series, this visual tool focuses on the executive level operations of an ambitious tech-driven company.
+Our most valuable of SaaS dashboard examples are from our management dashboard series, this visual tool focuses on the executive level operations of an ambitious tech-driven company.

 **click to enlarge**

-The 3 most critical areas that any growing SaaS business should monitor are consumers, recurring revenue, and operational costs.
+The 3 most critical areas that any growing SaaS company should monitor are consumers, recurring revenue, and operational costs.

 Here is a rundown of the essential key performance indicators featured in our SaaS management dashboard template: